romiaujla/dispatch-office-client/README.md

 A react app built using the PERN stack (PostgresSQL, Express, React and Nodejs) which is a transportation management system, which assists freight managers with workflow, automation and scheduling shipments.

 ### Links
-- Deployed Link (Front-End deployed on Github Pages)
+- Live Link to App (Front-End deployed on Github Pages)
    - https://romiaujla.github.io/dispatch-office-client/

-- Front-End Source Code
+- Link to Client Repo
    - https://github.com/romiaujla/dispatch-office-client

-- Back-End Source Code (Deployed on Heroku)
+- Link to API Repo
    - https://github.com/romiaujla/dispatch-office-server